NCAA Division I Football Championship Subdivision alignment history

 Teams in bold italics are now in the Football Bowl Subdivision (FBS); those in plain italics either play football in lower divisions or not at all.
 Teams followed by an asterisk (*) dropped football.

 Dates reflect when a team began play in I-AA/FCS, not when it became eligible for postseason play.

-As of the upcoming 2023 season, three schools are transitioning from FCS to FBS.
-The most recent school to complete such a transition is James Madison, which completed an expedited one-year transition in 2022 as a new member of the Sun Belt Conference.
-The three schools transitioning are Jacksonville State, Kennesaw State, and Sam Houston; Jacksonville State and Sam Houston began FBS transitions in 2022 in advance of their 2023 move to Conference USA, and Kennesaw State begins its transition in 2023, playing as an FCS team, and will join C-USA in 2024.
-For that, Kennesaw State was ineligible for the 2022 FCS playoffs.
+As of the current 2025 season, two schools are transitioning from FCS to FBS.
+Kennesaw State started its transition in 2023, playing that season as an FCS independent without playoff eligibility before joining Conference USA (CUSA) in 2024.
+Delaware started its own transition in 2024, playing that season in CAA Football without playoff eligibility before following Kennesaw State to CUSA the next year.

+The most recent schools to complete transitions did so in advance of the 2024 season.
+Jacksonville State, James Madison, and Sam Houston all began FBS transitions in 2022, with Jacksonville State and Sam Houston joining CUSA and James Madison joining the Sun Belt Conference.
+Uniquely, James Madison was counted as an FBS member for scheduling purposes in the first season of its transition in 2022 due to meeting FBS scheduling requirements.
+Nonetheless, it was still ineligible for bowls in 2023, but would eventually receive a bowl invitation when not enough non-transitional programs qualified for bowl bids.
+Jacksonville State also received a bowl bid in 2023 for the same reason.

 Idaho downgraded its football team from FBS to FCS, and rejoined its all-sports home of the Big Sky Conference as a football member in July 2018.
-Also in July 2018, North Alabama started a transition from NCAA Division II, joining the ASUN Conference for non-football sports at that time, with the football team playing as an FCS independent in 2018 before joining the Big South Conference in 2019.
+Also in July 2018, North Alabama started a transition from NCAA Division II, joining the Atlantic Sun Conference (then known as the ASUN Conference) for non-football sports at that time, with the football team playing as an FCS independent in 2018 before joining the Big South Conference in 2019.